OPM/pyopmspe11/docs/_sources/installation.rst.txt

     Typing **git tag -l** writes all available specific versions.

 .. note::

-    For not macOS users, to install the Python opm package (this is an alternative to `resdata <https://github.com/equinor/resdata>`_, both are use to read OPM output files; while resdata is easier to install in macOS, opm seems to be faster), execute in the terminal

-    **pip install opm**

-    This is equivalent to execute **pip install -e .[opm]** in the installation process.

     For not macOS users, to install the dependencies used for the figure's LaTeX formatting, execute

     **sudo apt-get install texlive-fonts-recommended texlive-fonts-extra dvipng cm-super**